NathanRVance/homelinuxserver/_docs/ssl-with-letsencrypt.markdown

 	```
 	0 2 * * 1 certbot renew
 	```
-	This will attempt a renewal at 2:00AM every Monday.
+	This configuration will attempt a renewal at 2:00AM every Monday.

 [letsencrypt]: https://letsencrypt.org/